jdheyburn/jdheyburn.co.uk/content/posts/who-goes-blogging-3-deployment-methods.md

 ## TravisCI Account Setup

 The TravisCI account setup for TravisCI is very streamlined - instead of creating *another* account for you to manage, it integrates in with GitHub, so this is the account you use to sign-up with.
-Head over to https://travis-ci.com/ and click on **Sign in with GitHub**.
+Head over to https://travis-ci.com/ and click on `Sign in with GitHub`.

 {{< figure src="/images/travis-landing.png" caption="You can't resist a big green button..." alt="Screenshot of Travis landing page" >}}

 GitHub will ask you if you *really* want to share some of your GitHub data with Travis.
 Travis seems like a nice person so why not?

-{{< figure src="/images/travis-github-authorise.png" caption="Another green button?
-Why not!" alt="Screenshot of GitHub authorising Travis" >}}
+<center>{{< figure src="/images/travis-github-authorise.png" caption="Another green button?
+Why not!" alt="Screenshot of GitHub authorising Travis" >}}</center>

 Once you've done that, you'll be redirected to your new Travis Dashboard which... is looking rather lonely {{<emoji ":frowning:" >}} - let's fix that!

 All we've done so far is allowed Travis to reach GitHub for creating an account for us - we now need to activate GitHub Apps integration to permit it to read and write to our repositories.
-The https://travis-ci.com/account/repositories page is what you need for that - then click on the **Activate** button.
+The https://travis-ci.com/account/repositories page is what you need for that - then click on the `Activate` button.

 {{< figure src="/images/travis-github-apps-integration.png" caption="...More green buttons?!" alt="Screenshot of GitHub Apps Integration" >}}

 Now on the next screen you may or may not want the default selection of `All repositories` which will give Travis read and write access to all your repos.
-I completely trust Travis if I were to select this, however it is a best practice to follow the *principle of least privilege*; not just for users but for services too.
+I completely trust Travis if I were to select this, however it is a best practice to follow the [*principle of least privilege*](https://en.wikipedia.org/wiki/Principle_of_least_privilege); not just for users but for services too.

 For the scope of this effort we're only wanting Travis to read and manipulate against two repos, `jdheyburn.co.uk` and `jdheyburn.github.io` - it also gives you a cleaner Travis dashboard too.

-{{< figure src="/images/travis-github-repos-selection.png" caption="TODO" alt="Screenshot of GitHub Travis Repository Authorisation" >}}
+<center>{{< figure src="/images/travis-github-repos-selection.png" caption="TODO" alt="Screenshot of GitHub Travis Repository Authorisation" >}}</center>

 TODO After this stage, landing page https://travis-ci.com/account/repositories